kittu1349/secure_chat_server/README.md

 # secure_chat_server
+> [!WARNING]
-[!WARNING] this project is not for production neither it is complete, i know nobody is reading this but still
+> i know nobody is reading this but still, this project is not for production and neither it is complete, so dont use it
 + i have started working on this project
 + this is just a self-learning project
 + so basically this project is going to be based on various concepts like